 - When is the best time to make a pet plan?

 - What elements are included in a pet plan?

 - What can a pet planning attorney do for me?

 When Is the Best Time to Make a Pet Plan?

 Your guiding principle as a pet owner should be that your beloved companion animal deserves your protection at every stage of its life.
 Often, when we’re young, we assume that we’ll live forever and that pets are but temporary companions.
 At other stages in life, we sometimes assume that one of our loved ones will take up the charge of caring for our pets when we die.
 The reality is that none of those things can be taken for granted.

 The most important thing that you can do for your animal friend is ensure that you provide for its care if something happens to you.
 And the best time to start considering the pet planning needed to make that happen is the first day that you bring the animal home.
 Just as you should add your newborn baby to your estate plan as soon as you can, you should also move quickly to provide for your pet’s future.

 Whether you’re young and single or older and married, you owe it to your pet to create a plan that provides a suitable guardian and financial support to care for its needs when you’re gone.
 You cannot put it off, since illness, accidents, and death can strike at any time in life.

-The Law Office of Roy W. Litherland can provide the pet planning assistance you need to secure your pet’s future as soon as possible.
+Litherland, Kennedy & Associates, APC, Attorneys at Law can provide the pet planning assistance you need to secure your pet’s future as soon as possible.
 Rather than wait until you’re sick or incapacitated, you can provide for that animal’s care now by creating a pet plan that guarantees that it receives the loving home and comfortable life that it deserves.